MIT-BECL/awesome-becl-resources/readme.md

 # Getting started
 Below is a list of resources compiled for BE Communication Lab fellows relevant to undergraduate, graduate students, and postdocs at MIT.
 Although there are some MIT-specific resources, this list is also relevant to any STEM student/researcher.

 The MIT BE Communication Lab resources are also stored within this repository and are highlighted within the list below.
-If you have any questions, email us at `becl@mit.edu`.
+If you have any questions, email us at `mitbecl@gmail.com`.

 This list compiles resources to transform data into a clear message through:
 - **data analysis and visualization,**